shua5115/LSML/SPEC.md

 ## Strings

-All strings in LSML must be unquoted or quoted.
+All strings in LSML must be unquoted, quoted, or escaped.
 Strings have an "end delimiter" from the context of the line containing them.
 Possible end delimiters are:
 `'\n', '}', ']', '=', ','`

+Unquoted strings are regular text.
+Quoted strings are text between single quotes `'''` or double quotes `'"'`.
+Literal strings are text between backticks "\`".

 There are no multiline strings in LSML.
 Alternatives are:
-- Use a quoted string with newline escapes
+- Use an escaped string with `'\n'` escapes
-- Create an array and reconstruct the original string by interpreting columns as separated by commas and rows as separated by newlines.
+- Create an array and reconstruct a multiline string by concatenating columns as separated by commas and rows as separated by newlines.

 ### Unquoted Strings

-Unquoted strings may contain any UTF-8 data, and they end once a `'\n'`, `'#'`, or the in-context end delimiter is encountered, and the string does not contain that character.
+Unquoted strings may contain any UTF-8 data, and they end once a `'\n'`, `'#'`, or the in-context end delimiter is encountered.
+The string may not contain the in-context end delimiter.

 Unquoted strings are trimmed of whitespace on either end.